March 18, 2015, edition.11:03 AM, Mar 18, 2015 • By IRWIN M. STELZER

 Silicon Valley seeks to suppress wages.
 Oct 27, 2014, Vol. 20, No. 07 • By IRWIN M. STELZER

 At minimum it is unseemly, at maximum an example of chutzpah as practiced in Silicon Valley.
 Having shot themselves in the foot, some prominent tech billionaires want the president to bypass Congress and minister to their wound.
 They have poured cash into his campaign coffers, and now is payback time.
 They want him to increase the number of H-1B visas that allow them to hire high-skilled foreign tech workers.
 Which he has promised to do, never mind that Microsoft has just laid off thousands of workers.
-Or more important, that some of the very companies that want to cash in their Obama IOUs have been engaged in a conspiracy—get this—to depress wages.

 What the new GDP figures actually reveal.
 Oct 13, 2014, Vol. 20, No. 05 • By LAWRENCE B. LINDSEY